Codecademy/docs/content/sql/concepts/aggregate-functions/terms/count/count.md

 ---
 Title: "COUNT()"
-Description: "Returns the total number of rows that match the specified criteria."
+Description: "Returns the number of rows that match the specified criteria."
 Subjects:
   - "Data Science"
   - "Computer Science"